fortitudo-tech/fortitudo.tech/docs/source/data.rst

 The simulation is used in all examples and allows you to immediately start exploring the functionality of this package.
-You can also use it to test your understanding of the theory as well as replicate results.
+You can also use it to test your understanding of the theory by replicating results.

 .. automodule:: fortitudo.tech.data
    :members: